hemeac/kiwiTechTree/README.md

 Mod is beautifully modelled and the very definition of MOAR BOOSTERS.
 It appears to be a WIP as RealPlume configs appears to be broken and thus most engines currently fly without plumes with RealPlume installed.
 This will get better support when I get around to fixing the plumes and/or get closer to it in the tech tree.
 Currently shuffled the tech tree nodes.
 Engines have not currently received upgrades.
 Cost rebalancing, mostly made things more expensive and fixed the costs of the fuel tanks.

 ## TD Advanced Propulsion Systems - 0.6.200606 (Partial Support)
 Like the Nexus, this mod is beautiful and promising, but the RealPlume support is currently broken, so I have just moved these later in the nuclear propulsion node and will work on supporting this in a later update.
+If Engine Ignitor is installed, adds custom configs.

 ## Universal Storage 2 1.9.1.2
 Shifted nodes; Added Methalox support to fuel tanks if CryoTanksMethalox. **If Kerbalism with FeatureScience is installed: Adds a custom HDD profile to probes.**